Cranky569/-ae2-storage-monitor/README.md

-# ComputerCraft Storage Monitor Code for AE2
+# ComputerCraft Storage Monitor Script for AE2

 This is a simple ComputerCraft script that displays the used bytes on your Monitor from your storage cells within an AE 2 system.